weiranios/weiranios.github.io/index.md

 *Tips:* If possible, use UNIX epoch (an Int) to represent a date.
 That speeds up date object creation (vs. creation by parsing date formatted string.)

+## 2016-12-09

+### bound vs. frame

+- bound: uses parent view's coordinate system, used to place in parent view.
+- frame: uses its own coordinate system, used to place view in itself.

 ## 2016-10-10

 ### Persitent local storage options